Casey-Litmer/menucmd/menucmd tutorial.md

         return Menu.escape
 ```

-Then, say, if it isn't empty, print it in reverse:
+Then, say, if it isn't empty, print the string in reverse:

 ```commandline
 menu2.append(